 Johnson and his allies have tried, without much success, to calm a scandal that is consuming government energies that could be better spent confronting the international crisis over Russia’s military build-up near Ukraine and a far-from-finished coronavirus pandemic.

-Johnson's supporters have also defended a June 2020 surprise birthday party for the prime minister inside Downing Street.
+His office and supporters have also defended a June 2020 surprise birthday party for the prime minister inside Downing Street.

 Loyal lawmaker Conor Burns said Johnson didn't know about the gathering in advance.

-“It was not a premeditated, organized party. … He was, in a sense, ambushed with a cake,” Burns told Channel 4 News.
+“It was not a premeditated, organized party … He was, in a sense, ambushed with a cake,” Burns told Channel 4 News.